meshery/meshery/docs/pages/guides/performance-management.md

 command: perf
 ---

-This guide is useful to learn how to manage performance tests with Meshery through the [UI](#performance-management-through-meshery-ui), [CLI](#performance-management-through-meshery-cli-(mesheryctl)) and a [GitHub Action](#performance-management-through-meshery-using-github-action).
-To learn more about Meshery and Service Mesh Performance Management commands, see [Service Mesh Performance Management]({{ site.baseurl }}/reference/mesheryctl/perf)
+This guide is useful for learning manage your service mesh's performance with Meshery both through its web-based user interface, [Meshery UI](#performance-management-through-meshery-ui), or through its [CLI](#performance-management-through-meshery-cli-(mesheryctl)), or its [GitHub Action](#performance-management-through-meshery-using-github-action).
+To learn more about `mesheryctl` and Service Mesh Performance Management commands, see [Service Mesh Performance Management]({{ site.baseurl }}/reference/mesheryctl/perf)

 ## Setup Meshery and run a Performance Test on your Service Mesh